opentok/one-to-one-sample-apps/README.md

 With this sample app, you can:

-- Initiate interoperable audio/visual communication between two users, regardless of the devices they are using.
+- Start and end audio/visual communication between two users.
-- Start and end a meeting.
+- Achieve interoperability between web and mobile devices.
 - Mute or unmute audio.
 - Enable or disable video.
 - Control the camera to point in the forward direction or in the reverse direction (selfie mode).